melizalab/libtfr/README.rst

 License
 -------

-libtfr was written by C Daniel Meliza and is licensed under the Gnu Public License (GPL) version 2; see COPYING for details.
+Copyright (C) 2010-2026 C Daniel Meliza.

+libtfr is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+The SPDX identifier is ``GPL-2.0-or-later``; see COPYING for the full text.

-some code is adapted from chronux (http://www.chronux.org), by Partha Mitra and Hemant Bokil, also licensed under GPL version 2
+Some code is adapted from chronux (http://www.chronux.org), by Partha Mitra and Hemant Bokil, also licensed under GPL version 2.
+The scons doxygen tool in ``site_scons/`` is third-party code under the LGPL, version 2.1.

 THE PROGRAMS ARE PROVIDED “AS IS” WITHOUT WARRANTY OF MERCANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR ANY OTHER WARRANTY, EXPRESS OR